telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export.md

 ## Image Support

 Both **xlsx** and **docx** support exporting of images.
-The images are included automatically in theexported document and you do not have to set any specific property.
+The images are included automatically in the exported document and you do not have to set any specific property.
 Keep in mind images with an **absolute** or**relative** path are supported, but binary images are not.

 ## Limitations